oddlama/autokernel/README.md

 ## About autokernel

 Autokernel is primarily a kernel configuration management tool.
-This means its main purpose is to be used as a tool to generate a `.config` file from your particular set of kernel options.
-To help you accomplish this, it comes with a set of helpful features:
+Its main purpose is to generate a kernel `.config` file from a more formal description of your configuration.
+To help you write a good config, it comes with a set of helpful features:

-* Kernel option detection for your system (based on information from `/sys`)
+* Detect kernel options for your system (based on information from `/sys`)
-* Manage your kernel configuration in a sane way and detect option conflicts immediately
+* Manage the kernel configuration in a more structured and sane way
-* Can be used as a kernel build system
+  - Option conflict detection
+  - Conditional expressions for configurations
+* Build the kernel (and initramfs) and install them

 You may use it for any combination of the above, There is no need to use it as a build system if you only want to detect options for your device.

-Please have a look at the [Introduction](https://autokernel.oddlama.org/en/latest/introduction.html) section from the documentation, which explains more about what this tool is designed for, and how it works.
+Please have a look at the [Introduction](https://autokernel.oddlama.org/en/latest/intro/introduction.html) section from the documentation, which explains more about what this tool is designed for, and how it works.